-- Stack memory Not shared.
-Since each thread may be executing a different function in the program, each thread needs its own stack. - C No. If a system supports only user-level threads, then all threads reside in a single process.
+Stack memory Not shared.
+Since each thread may be executing a different function in the program, each thread needs its own stack.

+- C No. If a system supports only user-level threads, then all of the threads in a computation reside in a single process.
 Since the OS assigns each process to a single processor, the multithreaded solution cannot take advantage of multiple processors. - D The term "concurrent computation" means that multiple threads or processes appear to execute simultaneously.
 Parallelism means that multiple threads or programs actually execute simultaneously.